Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

 • New York Times bestseller

-The Tattooist of Auschwitz is a popular bestseller about hope and courage, based on interviews with Holocaust survivors and Auschwitz-Birkenau tattooist Ludwig (Lale) Sokolov, a Slovakian Jew.
+The Tattooist of Auschwitz is about hope and courage, based on interviews with Holocaust survivors and Auschwitz-Birkenau tattooist Ludwig (Lale) Sokolov, a Slovakian Jew.

 This story of love in the face of atrocity is set in April 1942, when Lale is transported to the concentration camps at Auschwitz-Birkenau.
 He is put to work as a tattooist, permanently marking his fellow prisoners.